jibon57/BigBlueButton_for_Joomla/README.md

 https://www.hoicoimasti.com/products/8-joomla-extension/9-bigbluebutton-extension-for-joomla.html

 **Features**
-> Unlimited meeting rooms.
+1) Unlimited meeting rooms.
-> Unlimited Events.
+2) Unlimited Events.
-> Pull recordings.
+3) Pull recordings.
-> Joomla standard component with module.
+4) Joomla standard component with module.
 So, you can use in menu or any module position.
+5) More...